-If Contractor sells alcoholic beverages on the University (subject to Contractor obtaining all required liquor permits), then Contractor shall maintain liquor liability insurance, including contractual liability coverage, by endorsement to commercial general liability insurance or otherwise, with limits of not less than \$1,000,000 per occurrence.
-And otherwise compliant with Section 3.4.
+If Contractor sells alcoholic beverages on the University (subject to Contractor obtaining all required liquor permits), then Contractor shall maintain liquor liability insurance, including contractual liability coverage, by endorsement to commercial general liability insurance or otherwise, with limits of \$1,000,000 per occurrence and otherwise compliant with Section 3.4.

-Article 3 - Responsibilities of the Contractor
+3. Article 3 - Responsibilities of the Contractor